EEOB-BioData/BCB546X-Spring2017/UNIX_Assignment/UNIX_Assignment.md

 1. Inspection of data files
 2. Processing of these same data files to produce output files that are formatted for a subsequent analysis

 Please document your work in a version-controlled repository using `git`.
 Your repository should include a `README.md` file in Markdown format that describes your workflow for both data inspection and processing and the files you will create as described below.
-When you are ready to turn in your workflow and files, please send a url linking to the GitHub or Bitbucket repository you have created via a Slack direct message to all three instructors.
+When you are ready to turn in your workflow and files, please send a url linking to the GitHub (public) or Bitbucket (private) repository you have created via a Slack direct message to all three instructors (if submitting a private repository, invite instructors to the repositroy).

 ##_Data Inspection_